ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

   bit, to trap access to the RAS ERR and RAS ERX registers from lower ELs.
   This flag is disabled by default.

+- ``OPENSSL_DIR``: This flag is used to provide the installed openssl directory path on the host machine which is used to build certificate generation and firmware encryption tool.

 GICv3 driver options
 --------------------